shikha901/Photo_Folio/README.md

-Hello everyone, this is Joshita.
+Hello everyone, this is Shikha sharma.

 I've been working on a React project that utilizes hooks and JSX.
 The project focuses on creating a photo gallery, allowing users to easily view online photos in a seamless manner.